arigo-software/rumo-datetime-picker/README.md

 First, make sure you have the
 [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
-Then run `polymer serve` to serve your element locally.
+Then run `npm start` to serve your element locally.

 ## Viewing Element

 ```
-$ polymer serve
+$ npm start
 ```

 ## Linting Code